Lindsay Allen

-Lindsay Allen (born March 20, 1995 in Clinton, Maryland) is an American professional basketball player for the Minnesota Lynx of the Women's National Basketball Association (WNBA).
+Lindsay Allen (born March 20, 1995) is an American professional basketball player for the Connecticut Sun of the Women's National Basketball Association (WNBA).
 She played basketball at the University of Notre Dame.
-Allen was drafted in the second round (14th overall) of the 2017 WNBA Draft by the Liberty.
+Allen was drafted in the second round (14th overall) of the 2017 WNBA draft by the New York Liberty.

+Early life

+Allen was born on March 20, 1995, in Clinton, Maryland.